Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/CommunityUpdateFileArchiveDXPC/Confix 1.06/ReadMe.txt

 Changelog :

 Audio files:
-BOGIE:			Converted all audio to mono
+BOGIE:			Converted all audio to mono DP: Done with Goldwave, literally just 4 lines it looks like?
+TechSergeantKaplan\MeetKaplan\Choice02f.mp3, HK_Shared\GordonQuick\Gate_Guard2\GordonQuick06.mp3, HK_Shared\Street_Cop\Street_CopBarks\Street_Cop02.mp3&Street_Cop03.mp3.

 General:
 			Triggers and flag sets are moved to be earlier in conversations and infolinks, so they will be activated regardless and to promote fluidity
-			All mentions of "J. C. Denton" are changed to "JC Denton" Made ellipses formatting uniform -- most were either missing a space after them, or had 4 dots instead of 3 All Comments removed to prevent any possible issues with DEED (Deus Ex Extract and Decompile) Added Demo detection for Unofficial Patch V3(Now unused thanks to Han's help with DeusEx.u)
+			All mentions of "J. C. Denton" are changed to "JC Denton" Made ellipses formatting uniform -- most were either missing a space after them, or had 4 dots instead of 3 All Comments removed to prevent any possible issues with DEED (Deus Ex Extract and Decompile) (Issue was actually with ConSys, see Fixed ConSys for more info.
+Comments can be re-added.)
+			Added Demo detection for Unofficial Patch V3(Now unused thanks to Han's help with DeusEx.u)' Added Confix_Engaged flags to M01 DL_StartGame and M08 DL_SmugglerHome to help with Transcended Shick handling.

 AIBarks:
 			Added GuntherHermannPissed class, to replace GuntherHermann after Anna has died (AnnaNavarre_Dead == true)
 BOGIE:			Added MJ12Elite class